-We benefit from a highly recurring revenue model, in which greater than 90% of our revenue is recurring in nature, and a high level of technology revenue predictability, especially within our DOS Subscription Clients whose contracts typically have built-in, contractual technology revenue escalators.
-During 2022, however, in a few instances, we experienced clients trimming back their near-term spend with us in an effort to meet short-term budget requirements.
-This included the loss of a large enterprise DOS Subscription Client.
-Our historical gross client retention has typically been very high, especially amongst our enterprise DOS client base, and we believe the loss of this large enterprise DOS client was a client-specific event.
-Within our professional services segment, a subset of clients have reduced the number of FTEs engaged in their initiatives, while in the technology segment, a small subset of modular clients and smaller DOS platform clients have lowered their application and analytics spend.
-Given the improved bookings performance of our Tech-enabled Managed Services offering in 2022 and the continued growth in our pipeline from that offering, we expect a higher proportion of our revenue growth in 2023 will likely come from our professional services offering, as health systems look for solutions to effectively address their near-term labor expense challenges.
-While this expected change in revenue mix will likely lead to lower Adjusted Professional Services Gross Margin and Total Adjusted Gross Margin in 2023 as compared to prior years, we expect that we will continue to achieve improvements in our Adjusted EBITDA as a result of the minimal incremental operating expense required to support our Tech-enabled Managed Services growth.
+We benefit from a highly recurring revenue model, in which greater than 90% of our revenue is recurring in nature, and a high level of technology revenue predictability, especially within our DOS Subscription Clients whose contracts, when sold as a bundle with our analytics applications, often have built-in, contractual technology revenue escalators.

+As previously described, within our professional services segment, a subset of clients have reduced the number of FTEs engaged in their initiatives, while in the technology segment, a subset of modular clients and smaller DOS platform clients have lowered their application and analytics spend.
+Given the improved bookings performance of our TEMS offering beginning in the second half of 2022 and extending through 2023, a higher proportion of our bookings in 2023 came from our professional services offering relative to 2022, as health systems looked for solutions to effectively address their near-term expense challenges.
+While this change in bookings mix will lead to lower Adjusted Professional Services Gross Margin and Total Adjusted Gross Margin in future years, we expect that we will achieve improvements in Adjusted EBITDA as a result of the minimal incremental operating expense required to support our TEMS growth.
+We continue to anticipate that our adjusted operating expenses as a percentage of revenue will trend lower, largely due to our restructuring efforts and meaningful continued operating leverage.

-We proactively responded to the challenging macroeconomic environment with a strategic operating plan that emphasizes our offerings and go-to-market approach on the areas where we have the most competitive differentiation and where clients are most likely to achieve measurable financial and operational ROI both in the near term and over time.
+We continue to proactively respond to the challenging macroeconomic environment with a strategic operating plan that emphasizes our offerings and go-to-market approach in the areas where we have the most competitive differentiation and where clients are most likely to achieve measurable financial and operational ROI both in the near term and over time.

 We believe this focus will enable us to move forward in a position of continued competitive and financial strength.
 We will continue to refine this strategic operating plan and are continuing to make several investments in research and development, primarily in enhancing the capabilities within our DOS platform, in order to maintain our position as a market-leading data platform over the long term.